jillian-nerice/jillian-nerice.github.io/index.md

 title: Home
 ---

-Welcome to my Mathaf Internship Blog! 🎉
+Welcome to my Mathaf Internship Blog!

-Here I’ll share what I’m learning about museum visitors, data analysis, and multimedia engagement.
+I will be posting weekly updates on our activities, what we have learned, and what I'm curious to explore next.